 (4) Subregulations (2) and (3) also apply to the renewal of a licence renewed under either of those subregulations.

+[Regulation 6.11 inserted in Gazette 24 Aug 2007 p.
+4270-1.]

 6.12.
 Suspension of authority to do high risk work of a particular class

 (1) The Commissioner may suspend a person’s authority under a licence to do high risk work of a particular class if the Commissioner is satisfied that —